Alice Miller (psychologist): Life

 Alicja Englard was born in Piotrków Trybunalski, Poland into an affluent Orthodox Jewish family.
 She was the oldest daughter of Gutta and Meylech Englard.
 Her younger sister, Irena, was born five years later.
 From 1931 to 1933 the family lived in Berlin, where nine-year-old Alicja learned the German language.
-Due to the National Socialists' seizure of power in Germany in 1933, the family was forced to return to Trybunalski.
-Shortly after the start of World War II, in October 1939 the Nazis interned all Jewish Trybunalski inhabitants (including Miller and her family) at the Piotrków Trybunalski Ghetto, when Miller was sixteen years old.
-Miller quickly began planning her escape and assumed a non-Yiddish name, Alice Rostowska.
+Due to the National Socialists' seizure of power in Germany in 1933, the family was forced to return to Piotrków Trybunalski.
+Shortly after the start of World War II, in October 1939 the Nazis interned all Jewish Piotrków Trybunalski inhabitants (including Miller and her family) at the Piotrków Trybunalski Ghetto, when Miller was sixteen years old.
+Miller quickly began planning her escape and assumed a non-Jewish name, Alicja Rostowska.
 Miller eventually succeeded in smuggling herself, her mother, and her sister out of the ghetto, but was forced to leave her father behind as he spoke only Yiddish and had little chance of passing as a non-Jew in Nazi-occupied Poland.
 In 1941, her father died of illness in the ghetto, months before all remaining inhabitants (including Miller's paternal grandparents) were liquidated to the Majdanek and Treblinka extermination camps.

 After escaping the ghetto, Miller hid her mother and sister in a Catholic convent in Warsaw where, against the protests of her mother, Miller arranged for her sister to be baptized to ensure the family would not be outed as Jews.
 Upon urging from Miller's mother, Miller responded to an ad for an apartment, which unbeknownst to the family was posted by a szmalcownik (an undercover Gestapo informant who blackmailed Jews by threatening to expose them to the Nazis) named Andrzej (Andreas) Miller.
-Andreas threatened to out Miller, and, according to Martin Miller's 2013 biography of his mother, The True "Drama of the Gifted Child", Miller narrowly escaped certain death by seducing and later marrying Andreas, a fact that Miller would keep secret for the remainder of her life.
+Andrzej threatened to out Miller, and, according to Martin Miller's 2013 biography of his mother, The True "Drama of the Gifted Child", Miller narrowly escaped certain death by seducing and later marrying Andrzej, a fact that Miller would keep secret for the remainder of her life.

 The University of Basel, where Alice Miller started studying in 1946.